 If you’re looking for amazing Austrian food in a sit-down restaurant, head to Pauli Stubm on Herrengasse.
-It’s only a 4-minute walk from the Salzburg Cathedral, so you can really sneak this into your itinerary whenever you are ready.
+It’s only a 4-minute walk from the Salzburg Cathedral, so you can easily sneak this into your itinerary whenever you are ready.

 Choose the indoor parlor, or the outdoor beer garden for your meal.
 You’ll find freshly baked pretzels, pancake soup, schnitzel, baked potatoes, and more, at prices that won’t break the bank.

 Side Note: If you haven’t tried pancake soup in Austria yet, we highly recommend it.
 It’s a beef broth with strips of cut-up crepe in it.
 Both our kids loved it!